SainsburyWellcomeCentre/aeon_docs/src/user/tutorials/aeon_dj_pipeline.md

 (target-aeon-dj-pipeline-acquisition-tables)=
 ### Experiment and data acquisition
-+ `aquisition.Experiment` - This table stores meta information about Aeon experiments, including details such as the lab/room where the experiment is conducted, the participating subjects, and the directory storing the raw data.
++ `acquisition.Experiment` - This table stores meta information about Aeon experiments, including details such as the lab/room where the experiment is conducted, the participating subjects, and the directory storing the raw data.

-+ `aquisition.Epoch` - This table records all {term}`aquisition epochs <Acquisition Epoch>`, which are periods reflecting the on/off states of the hardware within the acquisition system, along with their associated configurations for any particular experiment listed in the `aquisition.Experiment` table.
++ `acquisition.Epoch` - This table records all {term}`acquisition epochs <Acquisition Epoch>`, which are periods reflecting the on/off states of the hardware within the acquisition system, along with their associated configurations for any particular experiment listed in the `acquisition.Experiment` table.

-+ `aquisition.Chunk` - The raw data acquired through the [acquisition system](target-aeon-acquisition-reference) is stored as a collection of files at hourly intervals, referred to as a {term}`chunk <Acquisition Chunk>`.
++ `acquisition.Chunk` - The raw data acquired through the [acquisition system](target-aeon-acquisition-reference) is stored as a collection of files at hourly intervals, referred to as a {term}`chunk <Acquisition Chunk>`.
-This table records all time chunks and their associated raw data files for any particular experiment in the `aquisition.Experiment` table.
+This table records all time chunks and their associated raw data files for any particular experiment in the `acquisition.Experiment` table.
 Each chunk must only belong to a single {term}`epoch <Acquisition Epoch>`.

 (target-aeon-dj-pipeline-tracking-tables)=
 ### Video data and position tracking